What Are the Do's and Don'ts After Hair Transplant?Facial Plastic Surgery

 Why Is Hair Transplant Post-Op Care Needed?

-After a hair transplant, your scalp will be red, swollen, and scabby for almost two weeks; but as time passes, these discomforts will resolve, and you can resume your normal activities.
-However, the newly-grafted hair follicles are fragile and need special care to stay at their place and grow in their new location.
-So, following the general and specific post-op instructions provided by this article and your surgeon can help you obtain the best results possible from your operation and have thick hair for years.
+After the hair transplant, your scalp will be red, swollen, and scabby for almost two weeks, but as time passes, these discomforts will resolve, and you can resume your normal activities.
+However, the newly grafted hair follicles are fragile and need special care to stay at their place and grow in their new location.
+So, following this article's general and specific hair transplant aftercare instructions, your surgeon can help you obtain the best results possible from your operation and have thick hair for years.

 Hair Transplant Recovery Timeline